alexlee-gk/visual_dynamics/README.md

 pip install -r requirements.txt
 ```

-## Advanced installation intructions: Install dependencies from source and link to specific python installation
+## Advanced installation instructions: Use pyenv and install dependencies from source

 ### Set up a new python environment using pyenv